JorgeOrozcoP/sublime_config/README.md

 **Anaconda.sublime-settings**: config for the [Anaconda plugin](http://damnwidget.github.io/anaconda/)

 **tensorflow.sublime-build**: Build file to use with a conda environment.
 Modify path to match python.exe file in desired environment.
+Taken from @MattDMo's solution in [Stack Overflow](https://stackoverflow.com/questions/34865717/use-conda-environment-in-sublime-text-3)